Imadndk/Orange_Internship/ML Models Selection & Deployment/README.md

-# AI Watch: Machine Learning Notebooks
+# AI Bracelet: Machine Learning Notebooks

 This folder contains Jupyter notebooks for data analysis, model development, evaluation, and deployment as part of the AI Bracelet project.